 |Can I use tethering or personal hotspot with unlimited data on EE?||

 Yes.
-You can use tethering and personal hotspot with unlimited data on EE.
+You can use tethering and personal hotspot on EE’s unlimited data plan.
 However, as per EE’s terms and conditions, this is limited to a maximum of 12 devices on a regular basis.
-Using tethering or personal hotspot on more than 12 devices would be considered by EE to be “non-personal use”.
+The use of tethering or personal hotspot on more than 12 devices would be considered by EE to be “non-personal use”.

 |Is there a fair usage limit for unlimited data on EE?||

 Yes.
 There’s a fair usage limit of 600GB per month on all of EE’s unlimited data plans.
-Customers who exceed this fair usage limit may see their download speeds being reduced, or may be moved onto a business price plan.
+Customers exceeding this 600GB fair use limit may see their download speeds being reduced, or may be moved onto a business plan instead.